MDSplus/Documentation/docs/reference/matlab.md

 ## `mdsInfo(USE_PYTHON=false)`
 This is an internal function and is not recommended for general usage.
-This function can be called to activate the MDSplus Python bridge, but the best way to do that is with `mdsUsePython` (see also: `mdsUsePython` [TODO: Link]), therefore `mdsInfo` is an unnecessary step prior to calling other functions such as `mdsopen`, `mdsconnect`, etc.
+This function can be called to activate the MDSplus Python bridge, but the best way to do that is with `mdsUsePython` (see also: [`mdsUsePython`](#mdsusepythonuse_pythontrue)), therefore `mdsInfo` is an unnecessary step prior to calling other functions such as `mdsopen`, `mdsconnect`, etc.

 ## `mdsopen(EXPRESSION, SHOT)`